jonmaim/til/cliodynamics/structural_demographic_theory.md

 # Structural Demographic Theory

+__Goal:__ understand and predict the dynamics of sociopolitical instability

 Human societies as systems with three societal components + one process component, each interacting with each other:

 societal components